dafer45/TBTK/doc/Manual.md

 	TBTKPlotQuantity.py File.h5 parameters
 ```
 where *Quantity* is a placeholder for the name of the relevant quantity, *File.h5* is the HDF5 file to which the Property has been written, and *parameters* is zero or more parameters needed to plot the data.
-These scripts are limited to a few special usage cases due to the fact that different dimensionalities requre widely different types of plots to be made.
+These scripts are limited to a few special usage cases due to the fact that different dimensionalities require widely different types of plots to be made.
-Howver, they can be used in these specific cases, or the plotting scripts which are available in the folder TBTK/Visualization/python can be used as templates for writing customized plotting scripts.
+However, they can be used in these specific cases, or the plotting scripts which are available in the folder TBTK/Visualization/python can be used as templates for writing customized plotting scripts.

 ## Density
 The Density can be plotted if it has been extracted on a two-dimensional grid using